Memorable Manitobans: William John Christie (1858-1942)

 Real estate broker.

 Born at London, Ontario on 18 March 1858, he was educated at local public schools and Komoka College where he studied construction and architecture.
 On graduation, he worked in the construction business with his father, former Mayor John Christie, before coming to Winnipeg in 1884.
 He worked in the revenue department of the federal government for 13 years, resigning in 1897 to form a real estate company.
-He later worked in partnership with F. W. Heubach before founding the firm of W. J. Christie & Company.
+He later worked in partnership with Frederick William Heubach before founding the firm of W. J. Christie & Company.
 He was a founder of the Winnipeg Real Estate Board, in 1903.
 He was also President of the Beaver Fire Insurance Company, and a Director of the Financial Corporation of Canada and Canadian National Railway.

 Birth registrations, Manitoba Vital Statistics.